 Dear Friends, Several Fridays ago, I tuned into a live-stream conference at the National Center for Complimentary and Integrative Health (NCCIH).
 The conference speakers reported on their research into the properties of full-spectrum hemp, under the title Exploring the Mechanisms Underlying Analgesic Properties of Minor Cannabinoids and Terpenes.
 Homestead customers may not know much about…

 Dear Friends, By now you may realize that Laura’s Mercantile is part of an effort to build a regenerative agricultural system.
 For our part, this involves our regional Laura’s Homestead Alternatives accounts and our online store.
-In addition (this is Kentucky, right?) it also includes a distillery, Wildcat Willy’s!
-One of the key practices of…
+In addition (this is Kentucky, right?) it also includes a distillery, Wildcat Willy’s (now: Regeneration Distillery)!
+One of the…

 Dear Friends, Yes, I’m stubborn.
 At a close friend’s birthday party, she circled her guests around, and recognized each of us for what she admired.
 Was I brilliant?
 No. Was I beautiful?
 No. I had the quality of “perseverance.”
 Let’s just say I’ve embraced my inner mule.
 Here, you see me with Bingo, our Jerusalem…